Demi-urge/menace_sandbox/docs/synergy_learning.md

 started automatically if `AUTO_TRAIN_SYNERGY=1`; invoke it manually only when you want to retrain outside the autonomous loop.

+Failed training attempts no longer stop the background process.
+The trainer logs the error and retries after the configured interval so progress in `last_ts.json` (or the specified `--progress-file`) is preserved.

 ## Synergy weights and SelfDebuggerSandbox scoring

 `SelfDebuggerSandbox` evaluates patches using a composite score derived from